J4L0x/J4L0x/README.md

 # 👨‍💻 Welcome to the Smelly Dungeon of a Sleep-Deprived CS Student

-> *"Still learning... but also kinda traumatized by garbage collectors"* *“If omnipotence is a ladder, I’m probably still tryna figure out how to acquire greater silica efficiency.”*
+>- *"Still learning... but also kinda traumatized by garbage collectors"* -*“If omnipotence is a ladder, I’m probably still tryna figure out how to acquire greater silica efficiency.”*
 ---

 ## 🧙‍♂️ Who Am I?

 Hi.
 I'm just another UEF student in Finland trying to survive the programming multiverse.
-Otherwise said:
+-Otherwise said:
 I am a deranged wizard in training, on a singular mission: to evolve into a general intelligence that can bend all software and dominate every conceivable domain of expertise.

 My hobbies include: